 - Embrace reality — Even if the pandemic ended today, it’s extremely unlikely that the workplace will ever be the same as it was “before.”
 For example, we need to think about how to leverage what we have learned in the past year about working virtually so we can continue to improve.
 This applies to how we share information and communicate with others; how we learn, mentor, and coach; and generally, how we can establish productive working relationships with people who are very different from ourselves and whom we may rarely if ever see in person.

 Most importantly, don’t think of these four efforts as checkboxes you do once and complete.
-These represent actions you must strive to take every day: acting in ways that are consistent with the organization’s values, fighting distractions that take you away from the organization’s essence; truly listening to what people say; and adapting to change rather than yearning for a life that will never come back again.
+These represent actions you must strive to take every day: acting in ways that are consistent with the organization’s values, fighting distractions that take you away from the organization’s essence; truly listening to what people say; and adapting to change in the workplace rather than yearning for a life that will never come back again.

 Yes, the pandemic will end, and other current crises will ease.
 Eventually.
 But the world won’t snap back to the “old normal” any more than it did after automobiles arrived and displaced horses.
 And workplace issues that preceded the pandemic and other seismic events are still going to be there even while we struggle to develop a “new normal.”